cs0320-f23/term-project-ystepane-bkaravan/README.md

 The `Main` class creates the server which is listed under port 2020.
 The server calls the functions from the Handler in date form, user form, create ride, join ride, and filter ride.

-The `DateSubmit` class handles the post request from the date form and adds the date and time information to the database.
+The `DateSubmit` class handles the post request from the date form and adds the date and time information as a "pending ride" to the database.

-The `UserSubmit` class handles the post request from the user form and adds the user information to the database.
+The `UserSubmit` class handles the post request from the user form and adds the user information as a "current user" to the database.

 The `HandleCreate` class handles the get request from the create ride command and creates a new ride object with the given parameters.